harrywynnwill/bank_tech_test/README.md

 ### User Stories
 As a client
 So that I can deposit and withdrawal money
-I need an Account
+I need an account with a balance

 As a client
-So that I can deposit money
+So that I can deposit money to my account
 I need a deposit facility

 As a client
+So that I can withdraw money from my account
+I need a deposit facility

+As a client
 So that I can keep track of my account usage
-I would like an account statement
+I would like an account statement that includes the date, credit and debit

 As a client
 So that I can make sense of the statement
 I would like it printed in a readable format.